Contact Us

 Meet Our Alumni

-• Xiania Foster is a literacy staff developer for the organization, Teaching Matters.
+• Xiania Foster teaches literacy courses at the Bank Street Graduate School of Education and has been a teacher, principal, staff developer, literacy coach, and consultant.
 This article features her work with teachers to help them improve reading instruction.
 Read more >>

 • Shelby Brody is a certified literacy specialist who taught grade 5 humanities at Bank Street’s School for Children while earning their master’s degree.
 Shelby is currently a fourth-grade head teacher at Grace Church School.
 Watch her video >>